+447

-456 3 The data displayed under FY 2006 and FY 2007 are based on CY 2005 and CY 2006 actual data, respectively.
-The data displayed under FY 2008 and FY 2009 are projected data for CY 2007 and CY 2008, respectively.
-Family Court Percentage of Wayward/Delinquent Cases Suitable for Non-Judicial Processing Diverted or Referred to Court Within 45 Days
+3 The data displayed under FY 2007 and FY 2008 are based on CY 2006 and CY 2007 actual data, respectively.
+The data displayed under FY 2009 and FY 2010 are projected data for CY 2008 and CY 2009, respectively.

+Family Court

+Percentage of Wayward/Delinquent Cases Suitable for Non-Judicial Processing Diverted or Referred to Court Within 45

+Days

 This indicator measures the percentage of cases suitable for non-judicial processing diverted within 45 days of filing.
 The Family Court has a Juvenile Services Unit wherein the cases of juvenile, first-time offenders who have committed less serious offenses are handled outside of court with no arraignment.
 Performance data is obtained from the Family Court statistical report.
 This measure is related to the Family Court's stated objective to handle cases within its jurisdiction in a timely manner.
 The data reported is calendar year data.
 4 Related to this indicator, Family Court was troubled by the calendar year 2004 'actual' number of 36 percent (FY 2005).
 As a result, Family Court examined both the protocols and procedures in place for reviewing and processing wayward/delinquent cases.
 To address the situation, the court established an internal case flow system wherein time lines were established at each stage in the process.
 In addition, the process is now case managed and reviewed by the administration to ensure timeliness.
 Furthermore, the administration reassigned staff, filled vacant positions, and assigned case management tasks in an effort to comply with the established time standard.
-The objective is to increase the percentage of suitable wayward/delinquent cases diverted within the stated 45 day guideline.
-In FY 2005, the courts refined and modified this measure to include an adjustment to the standard to more accurately reflect a reasonable, achievable goal.